Attendance Procedures for Students

 •Additional work may be assigned to compensate for class time lost due to absences.
 However, the failure to complete make-up assignments satisfactorily within a reasonable time is a separate act and constitutes grounds for reduced credit.

-1. All absences need to be excused by a telephone call or written note from a parent or guardian.
+1. All absences and tardies need to be excused by a telephone call or written note from a parent or guardian.
 It is best if the call can be made, or note sent, prior to the day of the absence or during the day of the absence.
 (Attendance office hours are 7:00 a.m. to 3:30 p.m.
 Phone: 558-2449.)
 Parents may also call this number after office hours and leave a message.

 2. For professional appointments, the student needs to obtain the Professional Appointment Excuse Form from the attendance office prior to the appointment, usually as s/he signs out for the appointment, and have it signed by an official at his/her appointment.
 The signed form needs to be returned to the attendance office upon his/her return to school in order for the time missed to constitute an excused absence.
 For professional appointments before coming to school, the student needs to obtain written verification of attendance at the appointment and present it to the attendance office upon arrival.